-Jussie Smollett Case: Judge Orders Special Prosecutor To Review Prosecutor's Handling
+Judge Orders Special Prosecutor To Review Handling Of Jussie Smollett Case

 The decision to appoint a special prosecutor comes three weeks after Chicago police released hundreds of pages of records related to the case investigators worked to build against Smollett.

-Smollett was indicted on 16 felony counts of disorderly conduct, related to making a false report to police about the event in which he alleged he was the victim of a racist and homophobic attack attack in Chicago in January.
-Police said they believe Smollett paid two brothers to fake an attack on him, to get publicity.
+Smollett, 37, was indicted on 16 felony counts of disorderly conduct, related to making a false report to police about the event in which he alleged he was the victim of a racist and homophobic attack in Chicago in January.
+Police said they believe Smollett paid two brothers to fake an attack on him in order to get publicity.

 Law enforcement officials have said they're frustrated that Cook County State's Attorney Kim Foxx's office ended the case by abruptly announcing Smollett would not face any charges.
-Mayor Rahm Emanuel, along with police Superintendent Eddie Johnson, called it a "whitewash of justice."
+Then-Mayor Rahm Emanuel, along with police Superintendent Eddie Johnson, called it a "whitewash of justice."

-Foxx recused herself from the investigation before Smollett was charged, saying she wanted to avoid any appearances of a conflict of interest due to conversations she had with a Smollett family member.
+Foxx recused herself from the investigation before Smollett was charged, saying she wanted to avoid any appearances of a conflict of interest because of conversations she had with a Smollett family member.

-But in a controversial move, Foxx put her top assistant in charge of the case — and on Friday, Judge Toomin sharply criticized that decision, saying an independent special prosecutor should instead have been brought in, rather than a prosecutor who "was appointed to a fictitious office having no legal existence."
+But in a controversial move, Foxx put her top assistant in charge of the case — and Judge Toomin sharply criticized that decision on Friday, saying an independent special prosecutor should instead have been brought in rather than a prosecutor who "was appointed to a fictitious office having no legal existence."

 Despite her recusal, Foxx was later shown to have been in frequent touch with that assistant about the case, after her office released a raft of emails and text messages.
-The messages from Foxx to her assistant showed that she questioned the criminal charges that were filed against Smollett.
+The messages Foxx wrote to her assistant showed she questioned the criminal charges that had been filed against Smollett.

 "So I am recused, but when people accuse us of overcharging cases, 16 counts on a Class 4 felony becomes exhibit A," Foxx wrote in one note.

-In an interview with NPR member station WBEZ, Foxx suggested her office had more pressing issues than Smollett:
+In an interview with NPR member station WBEZ, Foxx suggested that her office had more pressing issues than Smollett:

 "We deal with a lot of things in this city, in this county, not the least of which is a homicide rate that outpaces other major cities, shootings that outpace other major cities, sexual assault, sexual violence, domestic violence.
 And it is not to diminish that what Mr. Smollett was alleged to have done did have an impact on people who are actual victims of hate crime, did have an impact on how people perceived our city.
 But he was charged with a Class 4 felony."

-Foxx said there's been a lot of confusion about the case — and that it was never very likely Smollett would have gotten a prison sentence if he were convicted.
+Foxx said there had been a lot of confusion about the case — and that it was never very likely Smollett would have gotten a prison sentence if he were convicted.